Skip to contents

 dbdir

 String.
-Either "tempdir", "memory", or file path with .duckdb or .db extension.
+Either "tempdir", "memory", or a DuckDB database file path with .duckdb, .db, or .ddb extension.
 Defaults to "memory".

 threads